 On September 4, 2020, our Board of Directors approved a stock repurchase program under which we may repurchase up to \$30.0 million of our common stock through September 3, 2022.
-During 2021, we repurchased 41,965 shares.
-The approximate dollar value of shares that may yet be repurchased under the stock repurchase program was \$28.1 million as of December 31, 2021.
+On July 27, 2022, the Board of Directors extended the expiration date of the stock repurchase program to September 4, 2024.
+During 2022, we repurchased 340,732 shares.
+The approximate value of shares that may yet be repurchased under the stock repurchase program was \$17.9 million as of December 31, 2022.
 Any future stock repurchase transactions may be made through open market purchases, privately-negotiated transactions, or otherwise in compliance with Rule 10b-18 under the Securities Exchange Act of 1934, as amended.
 Any repurchase activity will depend on many factors, such as the availability of shares of our common stock, general market conditions, the trading price of our common stock, alternative uses for capital, the Company's financial performance, compliance with the terms of our Amended and Restated Credit Agreement and other factors.
 Concurrent with the authorization of this stock repurchase program, the Board of Directors opted to indefinitely suspend all quarterly dividends.